Energy cascades and condensation via coherent dynamics in Hamiltonian systems: The Z-Hamiltonian systems: -cascades coherent condensation

-Before proceeding further, it is worth mentioning that the Z-systems belong to the same class of Hamiltonian structures observed in physical models, in the sense that the coefficients $C_{nmkj}$ exhibit, at most, polynomial growth for large indices, such as found for nonlinear Schr\"odinger equations \cite{BMP} or relativistic wave equations \cite{CEV2}.
+We here discuss the general case $\parm>1$ and make connections with the results for $\parm=1$ in section~\ref{sec:The cubic Szego equation}.
+However, before proceeding further, it is worth mentioning that the Z-systems belong to the same class of Hamiltonian structures observed in physical models, in the sense that the coefficients $C_{nmkj}$ exhibit, at most, polynomial growth for large indices, such as found for nonlinear Schr\"odinger equations \cite{BMP} or relativistic wave equations \cite{CEV2}.
 Therefore, we expect to observe dynamics exhibited by the Z-Hamiltonians in physical scenarios.
 In this sense, our systems demonstrate the phenomena to look for and provide insight into the mechanisms that govern them.
 The polynomial growth of the coefficients comes by using the resonance condition $n+m=k+j$ and the asymptotic growth \beq f_{n\gg1} \sim \left(\frac{\parm}{2\pi (\parm-1)^3}\right)^{1/4} n^{-3/4} x_c^{-n/2}, \eeq where $x_c = (\parm-1)^{\parm-1}/\parm^\parm < 1$.
 This latter quantity will be of great importance in subsequent sections.